Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### *Wu*
 [Zhou Yu](#Zhou-Yu), [Lu Xun](#Lu-Xun), [Sun Shangxiang](#Sun-Shangxiang), Gan Ning, Sun Jian, [Taishi Ci](#Taishi-Ci), Lu Meng, Huang Gai, Zhou Tai, Ling Tong, Sun Ce, Sun Quan, Xiaoqiao, Daqiao, Ding Feng, Lianshi
 ### *Shu*
-Zhao Yun, Guan Yu, Zhang Fei, Zhuge Liang, Liu Bei, Ma Chao, Huang Zhong, Wei Yan, Guan Ping, Pang Tong, Yueying, Jiang Wei, Liu Shan, [Xingcai](#Xingcai), Ma Dai, Guan Suo, Bao Sanniang, Xu Shu
+Zhao Yun, Guan Yu, Zhang Fei, Zhuge Liang, Liu Bei, Ma Chao, Huang Zhong, Wei Yan, Guan Ping, Pang Tong, Yueying, Jiang Wei, Liu Shan, [Xingcai](#Xingcai), Ma Dai, Guan Suo, [Bao Sanniang](#Bao-Sanniang), Xu Shu
 ### *Jin*
 Sima Yi, Sima Shi, Sima Zhao, Deng Ai, Wang Yuanji, Zhong Hui, Zhuge Dan, Xiahou Ba, Guo Huai
 ### *Other 1*
-Diaochan, Lu Bu, Dong Zhuo, Yuan Shao, Zhang Jiao, Meng Huo, Zhurong, Zuo Ci, Orochi, Dai Ji, Taigong Wang, Sun Wukong, Fu Xi, Nuwa, Yoshitsune Minamoto, Kiyomori Taira
+Diaochan, Lu Bu, Dong Zhuo, Yuan Shao, Zhang Jiao, Meng Huo, Zhurong, Zuo Ci, Orochi, [Da Ji](#Da-Ji), Taigong Wang, Sun Wukong, Fu Xi, Nuwa, Yoshitsune Minamoto, Kiyomori Taira
 ### *Other 2*
-Himiko, Orochi X, Dodomeki, Gyuki, Sanzang, [Benkei](#Benkei), Kaguya, Susano'o, Nezha, [Shuten Doji](#Shuten-Doji), Ryu Hayabusa, Ayane, Joan of Arc, Nemea, Achilles, Seimei Abe, Rachel, Shennong, Momiji, Tamamo, Yinglong, Nezha, Kyubi, Hundun, Kasumi, Sterkenburg, Sophitia
+Himiko, Orochi X, Dodomeki, Gyuki, Sanzang, [Benkei](#Benkei), Kaguya, Susano'o, Nezha, [Shuten Doji](#Shuten-Doji), Ryu Hayabusa, [Ayane](#Ayane), Joan of Arc, Nemea, [Achilles](#Achilles), Seimei Abe, Rachel, Shennong, Momiji, Tamamo, Yinglong, Nezha, Kyubi, Hundun, Kasumi, Sterkenburg, Sophitia
 ### *Samurai 1*
 [Yukimura Sanada](#Yukimura-Sanada), Keiji Maeda, Nobunaga Oda, Mitsuhide Akechi, Kenshin Uesugi, Oichi, Okuni, Kunoichi, Magoichi Saika, Shingen Takeda, Masamune Date, No, [Hanzo Hattori](#Hanzo-Hattori), Ranmaru Mori, Hideyoshi Toyotomi
 ### *Samurai 2*
 Yoshimoto Imagawa, Tadakatsu Honda, Ina, Ieyasu Tokugawa, Mitsunari Ishida, Nagamasa Azai, Sakon Shima, Yoshihiro Shimazu, Ginchiyo Tachibana, Kanetsugu Naoe, Nene, Kotaru Fuma, Toshiie Maeda, Motochika Chosokabe
 ### *Samurai 3*
-Gracia, Katsuie Shibata, Kiyomasa Kato, Kanbei Kuroda, Muneshige Tachibana, Kai, Ujiyasu Hojo, Hanbei Takenaka, Motonari Mori, Aya, Masanori Fukushima, Goemon Ishikawa, Musashi Miyamoto, Kojiro Sasaki
+Gracia, Katsuie Shibata, Kiyomasa Kato, Kanbei Kuroda, Muneshige Tachibana, Kai, Ujiyasu Hojo, Hanbei Takenaka, Motonari Mori, [Aya](#Aya), Masanori Fukushima, Goemon Ishikawa, Musashi Miyamoto, Kojiro Sasaki

 ### General note

 - All Dynasty-style characters are able to use [Dynasty running cycle bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Dynasty-running-cycle-bug) to their benefit, even if it's not separately mentioned in the individual character sections below.

 - In the same vein, all characters with a non-downsmash air special have the potential to wallzip, even if I don't always make a separate mention of it.

+## Achilles

+- Power / Vitality + Power

+### Good attacking through walls

+His air special can hit maybe 6-8 meters through walls.

+### Good angled glitch

+He can go past up to medium-thick walls while angled with sprint attack, C3, C6 or EX.

+### Bad high jump

+He is not acrobatic at all.
+His regular jump height isn't impressive, and he can barely use attacks to extend it.

+Highest jump so far: jump -> air charge attack.
+This isn't even enough to clear tier 1 at Luoyang stairs, it's pretty bad.

+### Average infinite jump

+He can hover as a part of an IJ chain, but that's about it.

+### Other notes

+His air special deals damage to ground level not matter how high Achilles himself is.
+In other words, it might come in handy if you ever had to infinite jump over some area while defeating enemies underneath.

+## Aya

+- Wonder / Recovery + Wonder

+WIP

+### Other notes

+She is one of the few characters with no way to clip through walls while angled.

+## Ayane

+- Speed / Stamina + Thrift

+### Good angled glitch

+She is able to bypass up to medium-thick walls while angled with her sprint attack.
+She can also breach thinner walls with her C2 and C4 combo strikes.

+Although she is a Samurai-style character and is able to setup angled glitch, realistically you'd rather use her musou for infinite jumping.
+Not to mention that being a Thrift-character gives her a mild anti-synergy as far as angled glitch is concerned since just having her in the party makes any angled glitch setup different (and potentially slower).

+### Good high jump

+Ayane has a good advantage in solo high jumps due to having a naturally high jump height, double jump as well as two air attacks (air special and air charge attack) that can give height.

+As a side note, she can gain significant height near ledges if you interrupt her C2 combo at its highest point.

+Highest jump so far: double jump -> air special -> jump -> air charge attack.

+### Great infinite jump

+Ayane is one of the game's best infinite jumpers as far as pure height is concerned.
+While her air special animation doesn't grant a huge amount of height, it's very fast and spammable.

+The animation moves her backwards, which can be a little bothersome if you're trying to move forward during the infinite jump.

+As a side note, she probably becomes even better as an infinite jumper while angled since the backwards motion starts giving her significant additional height.

+### Good speed movement

+Ayane has a unique speed movement tactic.
+Start running, then do her air charge attack, then cancel the landing cooldown with R1 and then jump cancel R1, repeat.

+This isn't easy to do consistently due to the bizarre input scheme, leading to a lot of variance in timing.
+Increasingly so when frame rate is low.
+You can move faster than regular horse galloping with this speed tactic with some practice, but it costs a lot of musou to perform.

+### Average combat setup

+Her ground and air specials have a surprisingly long-range, which might help if you have to snipe an officer from a distance.

+### Average sloped floor clip

+She can clip through some angled floor with her air charge attack, but it's somewhat inconsistent and needs vsync 30.
+Haven't been able to clip stairs at f.e.
+Honnoji with her.

+## Other notes

+She has no known way to attack through walls.

+## Bao Sanniang

+- Speed / Fortune + Speed

+### Good angled glitch

+She can breach up to medium-thick walls with her sprint attack or Musou.

+### Average attacking through walls

+Her air special hits through walls, but the range is really short.

+### Average high jump

+Although she is an agile Speed-character, none of her air attacks directly help in gaining height.

+Highest jump: double jump.

+### Average speed movement

+Just doing double jump allows her to exceed her default running speed.

+Although her air special starts slowly, it seems the downsmash can exceed speed cap with Agility 10.
+It's difficult to use effectively for speed movement, though.

+Her ground special features a fast forward roll that hovers at around 220 speed if you have Agility 10.
+In other words, she can move slightly faster than regular horse galloping, but this movement costs a lot of musou and is situational at best.

+### Situational wallzip

+Bao Sanniang can't use her air special to do a wallzip, but her air charge attack is lengthy enough that it could give decent height if setup correctly.
+This would mostly come in handy in classic WO3, if you ever had to do a wallzip there.

+### Other notes

+She can't participate in infinite jumping since her air special ends in a downsmash.

 ## Benkei